FYI: This $10 Brow Gel Has Created a Complete Frenzy on TikTok

-Trying to wrangle your brows isn't the easiest.
-And if it's easy for you, can you please let us know all your secrets?
-But for the rest of us, finding the perfect way to style your brows can seem like an unattainable goal.
+Trying to wrangle your brows isn't easy.
+And if it is easy for you, can you please let us know all your secrets?
+For the rest of us, finding the perfect way to style your brows can seem like an unattainable goal.
 There's a lot of trial and error (and sometimes our "error" eras get immortalized on social media).

 best-drugstore-brow-gels-298274-1646260871336-main